King, UN Chief Discuss Dangerous Situation In Gaza, Role Of UN Agencies

-Amman, March 25 (Petra) -- His Majesty King Abdullah II met on Monday with United Nations Secretary-General Ant?nio Guterres, and discussed the dangerous situation in Gaza and the role of UN agencies in undertaking their humanitarian duties in the Strip.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah met on Monday with United Nations Secretary-General António Guterres, and discussed the dangerous situation in Gaza and the role of UN agencies in undertaking their humanitarian duties in the Strip.

-During the meeting, held at Al Husseiniya Palace and attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty stressed the need for immediate and urgent action by the international community to mitigate the humanitarian catastrophe in Gaza.
+During the meeting, held at Al Husseiniya Palace and attended HRH Crown Prince Hussein, His Majesty stressed the need for immediate and urgent action by the international community to mitigate the humanitarian catastrophe in Gaza, according to a Royal Court statement.

-Discussions also addressed the need to continue supporting UNRWA to enable it to provide its humanitarian services in accordance with its UN mandate, especially in light of the deteriorating conditions in Gaza.
+Discussions also addressed the need to continue supporting UNRWA to enable it to provide its humanitarian services in accordance with its UN mandate, especially in light of the deteriorating conditions in Gaza, the statement said.

 His Majesty reaffirmed the importance of an immediate and permanent ceasefire in Gaza, enabling its residents to return to their homes.

-The King stressed Jordan's rejection of the displacement of Palestinians in Gaza and the West Bank, warning of extremist settler violence against the Palestinians in the West Bank, and the violations against Islamic and Christian holy sites in Jerusalem
+The King stressed Jordan's rejection of the displacement of Palestinians in Gaza and the West Bank, warning of extremist settler violence against the Palestinians in the West Bank, and the violations against Islamic and Christian holy sites in Jerusalem, according to the statement.

 Deputy Prime Minister and Foreign Minister Ayman Safadi, and Director of the Office of His Majesty Jafar Hassan attended the meeting.